fumofumiz/tccm-homeworks2025/project2b/INSTALL.md

 ## Test

-To check that the program works you can follow the instructions for use in the README.md and use the example input, you should get the example output.
+To check that the program works you can follow the instructions for use in the README.md and use the example input, you should get the example output
+(or a similar one).